evan-stromatias/covid-invaders/README.md

 # Covid-invaders

-I developed this project while going through the How To Design Programs [(HTDP)](https://htdp.org/2019-02-24/index.html) book and the How to Code: Simple Data edx course by Gregor Kiczales which is based on the same book.
+I developed this project as an attempt to learn more about functional programming and while going through the How To Design Programs [(HTDP)](https://htdp.org/2019-02-24/index.html) book and the How to Code: Simple Data edx course by Gregor Kiczales which is based on the same book.

-I changed the code a bit to make it work with Racket instead of the Beginning Student Language, and my plan is to keep updating it as I learn more things about Racket.
+I changed the code a bit to make it work with Racket instead of the Beginning Student Language, and my plan is to keep working on it as I learn more things about Racket.

 ## How to play
 <p align="center">